kubernetes-hy/kubernetes-hy.github.io/data/part-5/2-custom-resource-definitions.md

   doomsday    20       1200
 ```

 Now we have a new resource.
-Next let's create a new custom controller that'll start a pod that runs a container from the image and makes sure countdowns are destroyed.
+Next, let's create a new [custom controller](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#custom-controllers) that'll start a pod that runs a container from the image and makes sure countdowns are destroyed.
 This will require some coding.

-For the implementation I decided to use a Kubernetes resource called [Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/). *Jobs* are a resource that creates a pod just like the Deployments we're now familiar with.
-Pods created by Jobs are intended to run once until completion, however they are not removed automatically and neither are the Pods created from a Job removed with the Job.
-The Pods are preserved so that the execution logs can be reviewed after job execution.
-Excellent use cases for Jobs are, for example, backup operations.
+For the implementation, I decided to use a [Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/), a resource familiar to us from [part 2](part-2/4-statefulsets-and-jobs#jobs-and-cronjobs).
+Pods created by Jobs are intended to run once until completion.
+However, neither the completed Jobs nor the Pods are removed automatically.
+Those are preserved so that the execution logs can be reviewed after job execution.

-So our controller has to do 3 things:
+Our controller has to do 3 things:

-- Create Job from a Countdown
+- Create a Job from a Countdown
-- Reschedule Jobs until the number of executions defined in Countdown have been completed.
+- Reschedule Jobs until the number of executions defined in Countdown (the _length_) has been completed.
-- Clean all Jobs and Pods after execution
+- Clean all Jobs and Pods after the execution

+To implement the controller we need to do some low-level stuff and access the Kuberneter directly using the REST APIs.

 By listening to the Kubernetes API at `/apis/stable.dwk/v1/countdowns?watch=true` we will receive an ADDED for every Countdown object in the cluster.
-Then creating a job is just parsing the data from the message and POSTing a valid payload to `/apis/batch/v1/namespaces/<namespace>/jobs`.
+Then creating a job can be done by parsing the data from the message and POSTing a valid payload to `/apis/batch/v1/namespaces/<namespace>/jobs`.

-For jobs we'll listen to `/apis/batch/v1/jobs?watch=true` and wait for MODIFIED event where the success state is set to true and update the labels for the jobs to store the status.
-To delete a job and its pod we can send delete request to `/api/v1/namespaces/<namespace>/pods/<pod_name>` and `/apis/batch/v1/namespaces/<namespace>/jobs/<job_name>`
+For jobs, we'll listen to `/apis/batch/v1/jobs?watch=true` and wait for MODIFIED event where the success state is set to true and update the labels for the jobs to store the status.
+To delete a Job and its Pod we can send a delete request to `/api/v1/namespaces/<namespace>/pods/<pod_name>` and `/apis/batch/v1/namespaces/<namespace>/jobs/<job_name>`

-And finally to delete the countdown a request to `/apis/stable.dwk/v1/namespaces/<namespace>/countdowns/<countdown_name>`.
+And finally, we can remove the countdown with a delete request to `/apis/stable.dwk/v1/namespaces/<namespace>/countdowns/<countdown_name>`.

-A version of this controller has been implemented here: `jakousa/dwk-app10-controller:sha-4256579`.
-But we cannot simply deploy it as it won't have access to the APIs.
-For this we will need to define suitable access.
+A version of this controller can be found [here](https://github.com/kubernetes-hy/material-example/tree/master/app10).
+It has a readily built image `jakousa/dwk-app10-controller:sha-4256579`.
+We cannot just deploy it as it won't have access to the APIs.
+For this, we will need to define suitable access.

 ## RBAC ##

 RBAC (Role-based access control) is an authorization method that allows us to define access for individual users, service accounts or groups by giving them roles.
-For our use case we will define a ServiceAccount resource.
+For our use case, we will define a ServiceAccount resource.

 **serviceaccount.yaml**